 Dandelion (Taraxacum officinale) is a common flowering plant that is found all over the world.
 Its leaves are often used in salads and teas, while its roots are used to make tinctures, teas, and other herbal remedies.

-Dandelion root is long and tapered, with a brownish-gray color.
+Dandelion root is long and tapered, with a brownish-grey color.
 It has a slightly bitter taste and a strong smell.
 The root contains a variety of beneficial compounds, including inulin, terpenoids, and phenolic acids.

 Health Benefits